 Before the first colonists and explorers came to New England.
 Before even the American Indian tribes lived here, there were the Red Paint People of Maine.

 We know very little about the Red Paint People, but they did exist in Maine some 2000 to 6000 years ago.
+And we know they hunted swordfish along the coast from Brunswick to the St. John River.

 Red Paint People